-Thirty miles north of downtown Los Angeles, CalArts occupies 60 acres on hills overlooking the incorporated city of Santa Clarita, which encompasses the towns of Valencia, Newhall, Saugus and Canyon Country.
-Historically, the valley has been devoted to agriculture and cattle ranching, but the last three decades have seen the northward expansion of the Los Angeles metropolitan area.
-This ongoing development has resulted in new residential communities and an ever-increasing population of more than 175,000.
+Thirty miles north of downtown Los Angeles, CalArts occupies 60 acres on hills overlooking the city of Santa Clarita, which encompasses the towns of Valencia, Newhall, Saugus and Canyon Country.
+The campus is adjacent to Interstate Highway 5 on McBean Parkway - 40 miles from Los Angeles International Airport and 21 miles from Burbank Airport.

 What is the campus like?

 The center of campus life is a sprawling five-level, 500,000-square-foot building, where, according to Walt Disney's original vision for CalArts, different artistic disciplines share space under one roof.
 This structure houses classrooms, art studios, animation studios, music rehearsal rooms and dance studios; galleries, theaters for drama, dance and film, and a music hall; costume, scenery and machine shops; photo labs, computer and media labs, editing suites for film and video, and a digital recording studio; a library and a cafeteria.
 For more information visit on-campus experience .

 CalArts is the first U.S. higher educational institution to offer undergraduate and graduate degrees in both visual and performing arts.
 It was established in 1961 by Walt and Roy Disney through the merger of two professional schools, the Los Angeles Conservatory of Music, founded in 1883, and the Chouinard Art Institute, founded in 1921.

 How can I learn more about your programs and see the campus?

 We offer small group information sessions led by our Admissions Counselors for prospective students during the week.
 Reservations are required and should be made through our website.
 We also offer one-hour walking tours of the campus during the week.
 Please view the schedule of information sessions and tours.